 If there’s one reason why you should stop taking Adderall or even the idea of entertaining it is the danger of developing dependence.
 Those who take Adderall for a long time now would start developing tolerance.
 This means that the effect would be fewer than before which will push them to ingest a bigger dose; something that escalates the problem.

-One reason why you shouldn’t use Adderall as a smart drug is it’s an amphetamine.
+So is Adderall a nootropic?
+Basically, it’s not.
+It’s an amphetamine.
 This gives Adderall a very high dependency rate.
 Dependence is the feeling that you need to take a certain substance just so you’ll be in your “normal” self.
 Non-ADHD patients who take Adderall will likely develop physical dependence if they continuously take the medication.
 Quitting isn’t easy at this point in time as withdrawal symptoms will start to surface and affect the studies of a student.

 If you’re taking at least 30 mg of Adderall a day for your studies, you should seek the help of a medical professional.
 This amount already falls in the tolerance range of taking the medication.
 You stand the risk of going beyond that in the future when your tolerance builds up even more.
 And as far as doctors are concerned, the outcome isn’t favorable for your academics, let alone your health.